uhub/awesome-actionscript/README.md

 * [tconkling/react-as3](https://github.com/tconkling/react-as3) - A signals/slots and functional reactive programming library for ActionScript
 * [stevewoolcock/AssetManager](https://github.com/stevewoolcock/AssetManager) - Asset management for ActionScript 3.0
 * [shapedbyregret/actionscript-3-obfuscator](https://github.com/shapedbyregret/actionscript-3-obfuscator) - Python script that takes in a single .as file and makes it hard to decipher.
+* [nathanhinish/AS3-IABLib](https://github.com/nathanhinish/AS3-IABLib) - An ActionScript 3 library for IAB specs.
+Includes the following features: VAST 2.0 Spec (http://www.iab.net/vast) for parsing VAST responses.
+VPAID Spec (http://www.iab.net/vpaid) for creating VPAID-compliant ads.
+* [ciathyza/tetragon](https://github.com/ciathyza/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
+It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
+Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
-* [nathanhinish/AS3-IABLib](https://github.com/nathanhinish/AS3-IABLib) - An ActionScript 3 library for IAB specs.
-Includes the following features: VAST 2.0 Spec (http://www.iab.net/vast) for parsing VAST responses.
-VPAID Spec (http://www.iab.net/vpaid) for creating VPAID-compliant ads.
 * [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
 * [Rokannon/Crossbridge-Recast-Navigation](https://github.com/Rokannon/Crossbridge-Recast-Navigation) - This project is a FlasCC port to ActionScript 3.0 of C++ navigation mesh library Recast Navigation by Mikko Mononen.
 * [joshtynjala/flexwires](https://github.com/joshtynjala/flexwires) - Drag-and-drop wiring UI for Adobe Flex
-* [hexagonstar/tetragon](https://github.com/hexagonstar/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
-It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
-Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [rekomat/AS3-LocaleManager](https://github.com/rekomat/AS3-LocaleManager) - Basic localization support for ActionScript apps
 * [pechemann/hummingbird](https://github.com/pechemann/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.
 * [joshtynjala/starling-preloader](https://github.com/joshtynjala/starling-preloader) - An example preloader for Starling Framework running in Adobe Flash Player in a web browser